hilla10/inventory-management-system/redme.md

 To use the inventory management system, follow these steps:

-    Register a new user account or use the provided login credentials.
+    users a new user account or use the provided login credentials.
     Navigate through the system's interface to access different functionalities.
     Add or update inventory items, manage departments, and generate reports.
     Make sure to log out after using the system to ensure the security of your account.